 Because the area is so secluded, a majority of the crimes in Loxahatchee have to do with theft, animal abuse , child abuse and neglect, house parties, drug trafficking or possession, domestic violence, driving under the influence (DUI) and other traffic violations.
 Law is enforced in the area by Palm Beach Sheriff’s Office.

 If you or someone you care about has been involved in a Loxahatchee arrest, or anywhere in Palm Beach County, Bail Bonds Now is standing by and ready to post bail any time, day or night.
 Our easy bail bonds online application makes the process simple and may be completed from anywhere using a smartphone or any computer device.
 Just call or text the bail bond company at (561)-500-9999 to receive access.

 If you had a court date for a previous arrest or an unpaid traffic, fishing, hunting or boating violation, but did not appear as scheduled, there was very likely a bench warrant issued for your arrest.
 No worries.
-Bail Bonds Now offers FREE Florida arrest warrant searches.
+Bail Bonds Now offers FREE Florida arrest warrant searches between 9am and 5pm.
 We also provide a convenient service to clear the warrant called ‘Pay and Go’.
 There is usually no jail time with this warrant service.
 Simply call or text a bail bond agent at (561)-500-9999 to get started.

 Directions to Gun Club Jail

 Obtaining a bail bond has never been easier!
 Try out our new online bail bonding system - available to you 24/7.
 Our customers are now able to post bond for a friend or loved one anytime, anywhere - all without having to leave the comfort of your own home.
 Please click the "Start Now" button below to quickly apply for a bail bond today!start Now